 Multiple trip echoes cause a phenomenon known as range folding.
 Range folding occurs frequently in the velocity and spectrum width data due to the high pulse repetition frequencies (PRFs) that are used.
 Range unfolding is the process of "unfolding" these returns to their appropriate ranges.
 The unfolding process uses a comparison of base reflectivity (low PRF) and base velocity (high PRF).
-The Signal Processor can use two range unfolding techniques: the Legacy Range Unfolding Algorithm and the Sachidananda-Zrnic (SZ)-2 Range Unfolding Algorithm.
-The latter technique's availability and use depends on the particular elevation angle and VCP being processed.
+The Signal Processor can use three range unfolding techniques: the Legacy Range Unfolding Algorithm, the Sachidananda-Zrnic (SZ)-2 Range Unfolding Algorithm, and the Multi-PRF Dealiasing Algorithm.
+The latter two techniques' availability and use depends on the particular elevation angle and VCP being processed.